10.10. Dynamic Types profiles

 </bitset>

 10.10.3.
-Loading dynamic types in a Fast DDS application
+Loading XML Types profile in Fast DDS application

 // Create a DomainParticipant